AjourMedia/TestAjourEditor/README.md

 ### Supported platforms: Windows, MacOS, iOS and Android.
 Default languages: Norwegian, English y Español.

 #### NB!
 This is a very early phase of a project that is planned to run throughout 2025.
 Input and ideas will be gratefully received.
+#### Module 1: Write articles, copy html from web pages, import rtf and html documents from emails.
+#### Module 2: Texts, images and videos are linked to the article from here.
+#### Module 3: Choosing the image section, correct resolution, light and contrast.
+#### Module 4: Format/design the article with text and images to the desired layout for print, web and mobile.

 ### PROJECT: TESTE AJOUR EDITOR Library
 1. Create a new MAUI Application